by-student-2017/QM2Thermo/README.md

 - If the bulk modulus and density in parameter.txt are > 0, the sound speed is calculated, and the thermal conductivity is calculated using the formula in "Empirical estimation of thermal conductivity".
 - phononDOS.dat calculates the constant volume specific heat Cv_DOS and Debye temperature.
 If the bulk modulus and density in parameter.txt are <= 0, it calculates the average sound speed from Cv_DOS and the thermal conductivity.
 - The temperature dependence is calculated using the Cezairliyan treatment, where the code assumes that Tm = Debye temperature and km is the thermal conductivity at the Debye temperature.
+- The constant A in the Slack model is derived from the formula commented in the python code in "Empirical estimation of thermal conductivity."
+This formula is closer to the thermal conductivity calculated from phonon DOS for Si than A = 3.1e-6, so we decided to use it.

 ## Citation
 1. Journal version